Yeah, we’ve been talking a lot about collaboration on this blog. What choice do we have, though? It is the main engine of the design industry in 2020.

 A client, like a movie studio, will surely want to monitor the progress as well, popping in time after time and asking how the production goes on.
 Both inside and outside reviewers are supposed to help improve the work, but does it always happen so?

-A lot depends on how your workflow and review process are set.
+A lot depends on how your workflow and design process are set, whether you use collaboration tools or not.
 There is the traditional email proofing way that usually causes feedback loss and a lot of misunderstandings.
-On the other side, there is a specified type of online artwork review software with wide mark-up possibilities and comparison modes that can make both internal and external reviews instrumental for the project’s success.
-And, of course, it so happens that you’re looking right at one of the tools!
+On the other side, there is a specified type of online artwork review software with wide mark-up possibilities, file sharing, real-time discussion, and comparison modes that can make both internal and external reviews instrumental for the project’s success.
+And, of course, it so happens that you’re looking right at one of such design collaboration tools!

 №4: Hokus-pokus, keep your focus